Ventilation–perfusion coupling

-Ventilation-perfusion coupling is the relationship between ventilation and perfusion processes, which take place in the respiratory and cardiovascular systems.
-Ventilation is the movement of gas during breathing, and perfusion is the process of pulmonary blood circulation, which delivers oxygen to body tissues.
-Anatomically, the lung structure, alveolar organization, and alveolar capillaries contribute to the physiological mechanism of ventilation and perfusion.
-Ventilation-perfusion coupling maintains a constant ratio near 0.8 on average, while the regional variation exists within the lungs due to gravity.
-When the ratio gets above or below 0.8, it is considered abnormal ventilation-perfusion coupling, also known as a ventilation-perfusion mismatch.
-Lung diseases, cardiac shunts, and smoking can cause a ventilation-perfusion mismatch that results in significant symptoms and diseases, which can be treated through treatments like bronchodilators and oxygen therapy.
+Ventilation–perfusion coupling is the relationship between ventilation and perfusion in the respiratory and cardiovascular systems.
+Ventilation is the movement of air in and out of the lungs during breathing.
+Perfusion is the process of pulmonary blood circulation, which reoxygenates blood, allowing it to transport oxygen to body tissues.
+Lung structure, alveolar organization, and alveolar capillaries contribute to the physiological mechanism of ventilation and perfusion.

+Ventilation–perfusion coupling maintains a constant ventilation/perfusion ratio near 0.8 on average, with regional variation within the lungs due to gravity.
+When the ratio gets above or below 0.8, it is considered abnormal ventilation-perfusion coupling, also known as a ventilation–perfusion mismatch.
+Lung diseases, cardiac shunts, and smoking can cause a ventilation–perfusion mismatch that results in significant symptoms and diseases; treatments include bronchodilators and oxygen therapy.

 Anatomy

 Respiratory system and cardiovascular system

 Ventilation-Perfusion coupling involves organs of the respiratory system and cardiovascular system.
 The respiratory system and major airways participating in ventilation include the nostril, nasal cavity, mouth, pharynx, larynx, trachea, bronchus, and lungs.
 Within the lungs, the ventilation process specifically involves organs like respiratory bronchioles, alveolar ducts, alveolar sacs, and alveoli.
 For the perfusion process, the circulatory organs of the cardiovascular system such as the heart, pulmonary arteries, pulmonary veins, and alveolar capillaries are involved.
 The alveolar capillary specifically participates in perfusion to get in contact with the alveoli for the gas exchange and oxygen delivery to the body tissues.